 The God and Science site is recommended by Tom Maddux.
 Sections on "Answers for Atheists", "Design vs. Evolution", "Biblical Creation", Biblical Authenticity", slides, discussion forum and more.
 Dr. Rich Deem, who runs the site, is a molecular biologist doing immunology research at Cedars-Sinai Hospital.

 The Language of God - A Scientist Presents Evidence for Belief, by Dr. Francis Collins, head of the Human Genome Project.
 Available in print and audio.
 "The experience of sequencing the human genome, and uncovering this most remarkable of all texts, was both a stunning scientific achievement and an occasion of worship."
-Here is a review of the book by J. W. Haas, professor of chemistry at Gordon College.

 Journey Toward Creation - DVD.
 "Explore the astronomical evidence for a universe that is meticulously fine tuned for the benefit of human life.
 Astronomer Hugh Ross whisks viewers through the solar system, past stars, galaxies and quasars--all the way back to the moment when light first sprang from the darkness."
 This is awesome.

 The Privileged Planet - DVD.
 "The more we learn about single-cell creatures (as demonstrated in "Unlocking the Mystery of Life,"), the more obvious it seems that our universe is intentionally designed.
 The same is true when go into the opposite direction.
-Though the universe is vast beyond imagination, "The Privileged Planet" argues that the earth in unique indeed.
+Though the universe is vast beyond imagination, "The Privileged Planet" argues that the earth is unique indeed.
 The many conditions necessary for life converge on the earth, something unlikely to occur anywhere else."

 Unlocking the Mystery of Life - DVD.
 "No one looking at a rotary motor says, 'Wonderful little accident here.'
 What if scientists discovered a 'rotary motor' inside a human cell?
 See some of the surprises that awaited researchers when high-tech instruments gave them a close-up view of the cell's intricate inner workings."
 This excellently produced account goes well with Dr. Collins' book, The Language of God.